TechStuff2020/CashPlus-Portfolio/README.md

 Again, data shows that even professional fund managers do worse than the index - let alone new beginners.
 Yet, pride, over confidence or plain beginner's luck, makes many people invest on their own.
 In financial jargon, a majority beginners - even with substantial investment amounts - opt for **self-service or advisory** mode, and prefer to make investment decisions themselves.
 Therefore, just like a routine doctor's check-up for bodily health, an investment portfolio too needs a periodic health check-up.

-### My broker / bank sends me all the portfolio performance reports anyway!
+### My broker / bank sends me all the reports anyway.
 Why this?

 ... because
 1. Their reports are wrong!
 This may be a hard pill to swallow, but TWR (time weighted return) is deemed to be the industry standard for portfolio performance.
 This method skips the timing of inflows and ouflows, which is a crucial factor in performance.
 Duh!  ![Image](https://user-images.githubusercontent.com/20066864/243864329-9cc0cc55-bd70-4fc0-bd2d-0f714a5a063f.png)